chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "A multi-line/bash-heredoc command with unescaped newlines was sent to a tool that forbids newline characters.", "PROJECT NOTE": "Work from the project root (/Users/cleancoder/dev/scratch/intellij-platform-plugin-copy) when creating files under src/main; use a single-line printf with \\n escapes.", "NEW INSTRUCTION": "WHEN bash command includes unescaped newlines THEN use a single-line printf with \\n escapes" }

+[2025-12-10 11:54] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "Gradle :test",
+    "ERROR": "Expected intention not available, but it was offered", "ROOT CAUSE": "The ignore rule blocks classes starting with 'Test_' while the test used 'TestClass' (no underscore).", "PROJECT NOTE": "In this repo, ChangeVisibility ignore defaults are: conftest.py, test_* modules/functions, and classes starting with 'Test_'; tests must match these exact prefixes.", "NEW INSTRUCTION": "WHEN writing NotAvailable test for pytest class THEN name the class starting with 'Test_'" }